 Welcome to ASCOM Precious Metals Mining, S.A.E.,(APM)

-APM’s main focus has become the Dish Mountain deposit in Western Ethiopia, where it is currently running a Preliminary Feasibility Study (PFS), to be closely followed by a Definitive Feasibility Study (DFS) if successful.
+APM’s main focus is the Dish Mountain deposit in Western Ethiopia, where it is currently in the process of producing a Preliminary Feasibility Study (PFS), to be closely followed by a Definitive Feasibility Study (DFS), both through independent consultancies.

-Dish Mountain lies on the North Sudan border in Benishangul Regional State, less than 9km north as the crow flies of Highway 5, the main road west out of Addis Ababa, Ethiopia’s capital.
-The largest regional centre is Asosa, some two hours drive east of the highway entrance point.
+Dish Mountain lies on the border with North Sudan in Benishangul Regional State, less than 9km north as the crow flies of Highway 5, the main road west out of Addis Ababa, Ethiopia’s capital.
+The largest regional centre is Asosa, one hour’s drive southeast of the highway entrance point.

-APM has completed in excess of 42,000m of drilling to date at Dish Mountain, with a JORC (2012) Code compliant Resource Estimate conducted by SRK in 2013 of 1.7M Oz at 1.5g/t (Measured, Indicated and Inferred) within an optimization shell at a gold price of $1500.
+APM has completed in excess of 58,000m of drilling to date at Dish Mountain, with a JORC (2012) Code compliant Resource Estimate conducted internally in 2016 of 22.26Mt at 2.04g/t for 1.46M Oz (Indicated and Inferred) within an optimization shell at a gold price of $1500.
 Due to drill spacing at the time much of this resource lies within the Inferred category.
-The $1500 shell is some 1.5km x 0.5km, with many other prospects in the immediate vicinity.
+The $1500 optimisation shell is some 1.5km x 0.5km, with many other prospects in the immediate vicinity.

 APM has also conducted some 5000m of drilling at it’s Abetselo Au-Cu project on the Asosa concession, highlighting potential for a Cu-Au VMS deposit.
 Abetselo is also prospective for reef-style Au mineralisation similar to that seen at Dish Mountain.